A Couple Finds Wedding Inspiration in the Beauty of the Chesapeake Bay

 Jennifer and James met online in 2014 and immediately found that they had mutual friends in common.
 Their first date at Cava Mezze was almost a wash when an aggressive rainstorm crowded up the restaurant before they could get a table.
 Eventually, the pair ditched their original dinner plans for a friendly drink at a sports bar across the street called the Bracket Room.
 It seemed like a good idea, except by nine or ten in the evening, the bar had morphed into an energetic club scene.
 Nevertheless, the date went swimmingly, and by November of 2015 James was ready to ask the big question.

-It happened on a quiet autumn day in November, when the pair were visiting Jennifer’s centurion grandfather at his retirement center in the Brandywine River Valley.
+It happened on a quiet autumn day in November, when the pair were visiting Jennifer’s cenetarian grandfather at his retirement center in the Brandywine River Valley.
 They’d made the trip many times before, but these afternoon would be special.
 James had convinced Jennifer to have a nice dinner and spend the night in the Brandywine area so that they could spend more time with her grandfather, ‘Grandpa Frank.’

 While Jennifer was in the restroom during lunch, James pulled out the engagement ring and showed Jennifer’s grandfather the ring—which featured a sparkling diamond from a piece passed down from his father.
 James told Grandpa Frank of his intentions.
 Grandpa Frank was eager to play along, so when Jennifer returned, he suggested that he was tired and ready for a nap.
 Jennifer and James then set off for a walk along a wooded stream on the property, ambling until they reached an old tree.
 A year earlier, the couple had taken this very same walk, pausing by a big tree trunk to carve their initials and the date into its massive trunk.
 As they stopped to admire their work, James got down on one knee and proposed.
 “I mostly blacked out,” says Jennifer, “but I remember saying ‘Yes, of course!’”